VeselinaTencheva/Medical-Records-Final/README.md

 TODOs

-1. Check why created departments are 22 instead of 11
+1. Check why created departments are 22 instead of 11 -- worked fine now
 2. Check If the connection m to m is correct for physician - department
 3. Fix all places which are commented now about GeneralPracitioner logic
 4. Make Register/Update Physician to work